redon2/strapi-plugin-user-2fa/README.md

 }
 ```

-the API will respond with the updated record:
+the API will return the following response:

 ```javascript
 [